bueler/math302/codes.md

 * [streamcyl.m](assets/codes/F23/streamcyl.m): Generate a contour figure, showing streamlines around a cylinder, for Example 5 in the slides for section 2.4.
 * [census.m](assets/codes/F23/census.m): Plot some US census data for an example in the slides in section 3.2.
 * [massspringplot.m](assets/codes/F23/massspringplot.m): Used for section 5.1 slides.
+* [dampingcases.m](assets/codes/F23/dampingcases.m): Used for section 5.1 slides.
+Calls [massspringplot.m](assets/codes/F23/massspringplot.m).
+Generates [this figure](assets/codes/F23/figs/dampingcases.pdf).

 ### Matlab: Numerical methods

 * [simpleeuler.m](assets/codes/F23/simpleeuler.m): Solve the simplest ODE IVP (y'=y,y(0)=1) by the Euler method.
 See the slides for section 2.6.
 * [walkoutside.m](assets/codes/F23/walkoutside.m): Solve a Newton's law of cooling example by the Euler method.
-Produces [this image](assets/codes/F23/walkoutside.png).
+Produces [this image](assets/codes/F23/figs/walkoutside.png).
 See the slides for section 2.6.

 ### Python

 You will need to know [Python](https://www.python.org/) to use these.

 * [dirfield.py](assets/codes/F23/dirfield.py):  Generate a direction field.
 I used this for images in some slides.
 * [quadde.py](assets/codes/F23/quadde.py):  Draw direction field and family of solutions for dy/dx = y^2 - 9, from section 2.2.
-Generates [this image](assets/codes/F23/quadde.png).
+Generates [this image](assets/codes/F23/figs/quadde.png).
 The solution family I wrote down in lecture is correct, but many solutions blow-up in finite time.
 * [e1.py](assets/codes/F23/e1.py):  Direction field and Euler solutions for E1 on Homework 2.6.

 ### no-programming solutions